postmanlabs/.github/profile/README.md

 [Postman Collection SDK](https://github.com/postmanlabs/postman-collection) | SDK to quickly unlock the power of Postman Collections Format using JavaScript. |
 [Postman Code Generators](https://github.com/postmanlabs/postman-code-generators) | Convert Postman collections to usable code in more than 20 different programming languages. |
 [Postman Runtime](https://github.com/postmanlabs/postman-runtime) | The core of Postman that helps to execute Postman API requests, scripts, and tests. |
-[Learning Center](https://github.com/postmanlabs/postman-docs) | The Postman Learning Center has all of the resources you need to ramp up quickly and extend your skills. |